 Vienna, Austria is the one place in the world that really surprised me.
-Vienna cafe scene, style, art and some of the best spots in Vienna are something truly unique.
+Vienna cafe scene, style, art and some of the best spots in Vienna turned out to be something pretty epic.

 Also, the Austrian attention to every design detail is present all over the city.